The Old Kit Bag

-The Old Kit Bag is the eleventh studio album by British singer-songwriter and guitarist Richard Thompson, released in 2003 on the Cooking Vinyl label.
+The Old Kit Bag is the eleventh studio album by British folk rock singer-songwriter and guitarist Richard Thompson, released in 2003 on the Cooking Vinyl label.

 Background

 The title refers to the World War I marching song "Pack Up Your Troubles in Your Old Kit-Bag".
 When asked if the album had a theme, Thompson had no immediate answer, then said "I suppose the title is a theme of sorts.
 It's a reference to the old World War I song, 'Pack up your troubles in your old kit bag,' which is about smiling and whistling a happy tune as the Germans rain shells down on you."

 After years of being a prestigious but small-selling signing with a big label, Thompson signed with the small, independent and independently-minded Cooking Vinyl label in 2002.
 The first fruits of this new partnership was The Old Kit Bag.

 Thompson had financed the recording himself and relied on his new label for marketing and distribution ("I should have started doing that years ago because it means you own your own recordings").

 The album is markedly different from its predecessors, with unobtrusive production by John Chelew and a smaller set of backing musicians ("the idea was to keep it small.
 I did do a few overdubs – second guitar, dulcimer, single-finger keyboard parts, all the easy stuff – but other than that, everything was pretty much a live performance").
 Thompson's electric guitar playing is more prominent than it had been for some time on a studio album.

 Despite the stripped down arrangements and sound, the album is stylistically diverse with Thompson even making a rare excursion into the blues on "I've Got No Right To Have It All".
 As is often the case with Thompson, the lyrics reflect darker side of life: "Gethsemane" deals with the disillusionment and pressure that follows an idyllic childhood, and "Outside Of The Inside" (which Thompson introduced on tour as "a song about how the Taliban see the West").

+The live album Ducknapped! was recorded during the 2003 tour to support the album and was released on Thompson's boutique Beeswing label.
+Nine of The Old Kit Bag's twelve songs are included.